download.png

 Accommodations

-Primarily camping, one short overnight backpack.
+Primarily camping, one or two short backpacks.

 FOOD